Anaheim Truck Accident Lawyers

 Driver Qualification Impact

 Both the federal government and California enforce various regulations relating to commercial trucks.
-One of the most important regulations truck drivers are expected to comply with are the FMCSA Hours of Service rules, which provide that property-carrying drivers can drive up to 11 hours after 10 consecutive hours off duty and passenger-carrying drivers can drive up to 10 hours following eight consecutive hours off duty.
+One important regulation truck drivers are expected to comply with is the FMCSA Hours of Service rules, which provide that property-carrying drivers can drive up to 11 hours after 10 consecutive hours off duty, and passenger-carrying drivers can drive up to 10 hours following eight consecutive hours off duty.

 Property-carrying drivers cannot drive after the 14th consecutive hour after coming on duty following 10 consecutive hours off duty, and passenger-carrying drivers cannot drive after having been on duty for 15 hours following eight consecutive hours off duty.
 Truck drivers are allowed to extend the maximum driving time and on-duty limit by up to two hours when adverse driving conditions are encountered.